GrolschSec/ScrapBook/README.md

   To run the script you have almost nothing to do.
   - Run using python3:
     - python3 main.py
+    - The script ask you if you want to get all categories or a number of categories:
+      - If you type 1 then it downloads all categories automatically.
-  - The script ask you how many categories you want to scrape on the website:
+      - If you type 2 it asks you how many categories you want to scrape on the website:
         - Enter a number between 1 and 50.
   - Then let the script run until it stop by itself.
   - Once it's done you can check the Images and CSV in their own dir.